microsoft/WhatTheHack/015-Serverless/Student/Challenge-05.md

 - Resource : The first storage account you created.
 - Event type : Blob Created _only_
 - Endpoint type : Select your `ProcessImage` Azure Function
+- Filters: none

+**HINT** There are multiple ways to configure an Event Grid Subscription to a System Topic.
+One of the easiest is to start from the Storage Account, section Events, tab "Event Subscriptions".
+You can pick any name for the Subscription or the System Topic Name.

 ### Run Water Through The Pipes